mpimd-csc/multidim-genpod-uq/README.md

 > Benner, Heiland (2020): *Space and Chaos-expansion Galerkin POD Low-order
 > Discretization of PDEs for Uncertainty Quantification*

-in the second version from July 2022.
+in the third version from December 2022.

 ## Installation